 Heartiest congratulations to Ms Bristi Khatun, SEGi’s Hotel Management graduate, on receiving ‘The Most Active Student Award’ during the SEGi University Convocation on 14th November 2019!

-The ‘Most Active Student Award’ recognises students for their contributions and dedication in extracurricular activities throughout their academic years in SEGi.
-The award acknowledges the effort, commitment and hard work put in by students, which contribute to the enrichment of student life on campus via their involvements in clubs and organisations, and other students’ activities or programmes.
+The ‘Most Active Student Award’ recognises students for their contributions and dedication to extracurricular activities throughout their academic years in SEGi.
+The award acknowledges the effort, commitment, and hard work put in by students, contributing to student life enrichment via their involvements in clubs and organisations and other students’ activities or programmes.

-Khatun stated that she did not expect to get this award during her convocation as there were other students who also actively participated in numerous on-campus and off-campus activities.
+Khatun stated that she did not expect to get this award during her convocation.
+Other students also actively participated in numerous on-campus and off-campus activities.

 “SEGi provides students with vibrant and encouraging opportunities that promote and nurture student learning, leadership, social responsibility, and interpersonal skill-building as well as self-awareness through experiential learning that helps discover and hone students’ true potentials,” said Khatun.

 “Two of my friends and I led an active life.
 We participated in many competitions that fit into our passions.
 The first competition I joined was the ‘MICA Culinary Competition 2018’, and I have earned a Diploma certificate.
 It was an unforgettable experience.
 I also received the Special Appreciation Award 2017 from the Student Affairs of SEGi College Kota Damansara (SCKD) and the Event Personality of the Year Award at the 2018 Student Affairs Awards Ceremony,” she said.